How to Manage Drupal and Magento Headless Integration

 Since it's highly scalable, it's ideal for medium to large e-commerce organizations as well as businesses that look for custom experiences.
 It has numerous features, allowing store owners to feature thousands of products at a time.
 Likewise, Magento allows for full control of customer information, products, inventory, record keeping for multiple websites, etc., all from a single admin dashboard.

-The area where Magento is lacking, however, is in the content management system (CSM) department.
+The area where Magento is lacking, however, is in the content management system (CMS) department.
 A designer using it will need to have extensive knowledge of HTML to manage the content effectively.

 An excellent companion for Magento is Drupal.
 The latter can seamlessly integrate with the e-commerce architecture of a company, such as Acquia.
 Acquia strategy is to combine its cloud-based e-commerce platform products with Drupal.

 Among those who've been using these integrations are Demandware, Oracle/ATG, IBM WebSphere Commerce, SAP/hubris, and Magento, alongside others.
 As a consequence, integrating a CMS and e-commerce would create a hybrid solution by using a headless approach such as Magento for e-commerce and Drupal for CMS.

 Why such a Magento - Drupal Headless Integration?

 By making use of such an integration, companies can provide an engaging and compelling site.
 You can personalize your content via blogs, vlogs, images, etc., and based on numerous factors such as gender, location, age, customer's journey.
 Both platforms would exist at the same time.

 Magento will handle product management while Drupal would handle the content.
 Furthermore, content will be managed in a user-friendly manner than it would be possible for Magento to do as a single editor.
 Drupal, on the other hand, would be easily scalable and offer more protection in the face of any security breaches.